ardriveapp/pub-docs/docs/src/docs/arfs/entity-types.md

 When a new File Pin is created, the only created transaction is the Metadata Transaction.
 The `dataTxId` field will point it to any transaction in Arweave, and the optional `pinnedDataOwner` field is gonna hold the address of the wallet that owns the original copy of the data transaction.

-<div class='caption'>Hiding Files and Folders</div>

-ArFS v0.14 introduces the `isHidden` metadata property. `isHidden` is a boolean (true/false) that tells clients if they should display the file or folder.
-Hidden files still exist and will be included in [snapshots](#snapshot), but should not be rendered by clients.

 <div class='caption'>File Data Transaction Example</div>